 For the Jewish leaders, the questioning and examination came to a climax on the Tuesday of Passion week.
-As Jesus was in the temple (Matt 21:23), the Pharisees questioned Him regarding paying tribute to Caeser (Matt 22:15-22).
-Then the Sadducees questioned Him regarding the resurrection (Matt 22:23-33).
-Next the Pharisees tried again, sending a lawyer to examine Him regarding the law (Matt 22:34-45).
+As Jesus was in the temple (Matthew 21:23), the Pharisees questioned Him regarding paying tribute to Caeser (Matthew 22:15-22).
+Then the Sadducees questioned Him regarding the resurrection (Matthew 22:23-33).
+Next the Pharisees tried again, sending a lawyer to examine Him regarding the law (Matthew 22:34-45).
 We don't know what other questions might have been asked but those significant ones are recorded.
-Certainly, there would have many questions in people's minds.
+Certainly, there would have been many questions in people's minds.